NSS-Data-Instructional-Stuff/stats-for-data-science/exercises/Exercise_04_Estimation.md

 You are planning to open a new restaurant in Nashville, and are going to have an entirely new building built for this purpose.
 Before construction can start, you need to have a building permit issued.
 For planning purposes, you are trying to estimate how long you might have to wait for your permit.

 The file restaurant_permits.csv contains information about all permits for new restaurants issued in Nashville for the last three years.
 The wait_time column contains the number of days between when a permit application was entered and when the permit was issued.

+Read in this dataset as a dataframe named *permits*.

 Based on this data, construct 95% confidence intervals for the following: